rochelbahembila/CodingTasks/README.md

 # CodingTasks

 ### Image processing
-1.### Description
+### 1. Description
-We are going to uses the steps in the se
+We are going to use the steps in the section below to correctly predict the numbers based on the images in the Mnist dataset using machine learning technics

+### Task
 In this task, we are going to Follow these steps:
 - Load the MNIST dataset.Use a library such as scikit-learn to access the dataset (fromsklearn.datasetsimportload_digits)
 - Split the data into train and test sets.